 No matter how close you are to them, make sure you have your telephoto lens on for your first shots.
 This will get you up close to the gorillas through your camera and you will be able to capture facial expressions and details this way.
-You will not be allowed to use a tripod, so make sure that you have practiced handling your telephoto lens before you arrive to gorilla trek in Africa.
+You will not be allowed to use a tripod, so make sure that you have practiced handling your telephoto lens before you arrive at the gorilla trek in Africa.

 I used my Canon 100-400mm telephoto lens to take most of my shots of the gorillas in Rwanda.

 Increase this setting if you have more light (1/1250), decrease it is you have less (1/400).
 This way, you will be able to capture any motion that is happening without blur.
 For those of you shooting on a non-manual camera or a point and shoot, set your camera to the Sport setting.

-An hour can go by quick and with the group moving about and being excited it is easy to get wrapped up in that and move quickly.
+An hour can go by quickly and with the group moving about and being excited it is easy to get wrapped up in that and move quickly.
 Don’t do it, take your time, linger when the group moves on.
 The rangers will stay with you so that you can have a few extra moments to shoot photos without the group around.

 Think About Composition

 People can get so wrapped up at the moment that they forget to slow down, as I mentioned above, and think about what kind of shots they are taking.
 Look for the different shots, think about how you are positioned to the gorilla and what the composition of your shot will be.
 Use the rule of thirds as a base and work from there to give the shots your own personal flair.
 I can’t stress enough the importance of this in your photos.

 Look Around You